richardhe-awin/vagrant-hadoop-cluster/README.md

 $ vagrant up
 ```

 Go to the [Cloudera Manager web console](http://hadoop-master:7180) and follow the installation instructions.

+It may take a few minutes for the master node to boot and Cloudera Manager to get up and running.

 For more detailed instructions on how to do that, you can use [this guide](http://dandydev.net/blog/installing-virtual-hadoop-cluster).
 Note the master node in the guide is called hadoop-node1.
 In this setup, it is hadoop-master.

 **Done!** Have fun with your Hadoop cluster.